 Looking for something to sew?
 My sewing patterns are versatile and timeless, which is an important aspect in creating a more sustainable wardrobe.

 When I say "sustainable" and "ethical", I am generally referring to fabrics that were produced in a manner that was respectful of people and planet as verified by internationally recognized certification, such as the Global Organic Textile Standard (GOTS).
 Because I am in no way an expert on textiles or sustainability, I tend to rely on certification as this covers the entire process, ensuring that the workers were taken care of as well as the planet.
-However, some of these shops listed below also carry un-certified organics.
+However, certification is not fault-free, and there is no guarantee that the metrics used or prioritized by the certifying organization meets your idea of what is sustainable.
+Some of the shops listed below also carry un-certified organics.
 This is also important because achieving certification is an expensive and intensive process, making it out of reach for many small-scale textile producers.

-We often think of cotton when talking "sustainable" and "ethical" fabrics, but other examples are bamboo (although, it turns out bamboo fabric is sadly not so sustainable after all) and hemp, as these come from plants that require little water or pesticides and regenerate easily.
+We often think of cotton when talking "sustainable" and "ethical" fabrics, but other examples are flax (linen) and hemp, as these come from plants that require little water or pesticides and regenerate easily (as opposed to cotton, which is apparently more agriculturally intense).

 Fabric that has been "recovered" or "reclaimed" from old or unworn clothes is even more sustainable and ethical than purchasing fabric by the yard.
 It's also far cheaper - think up-cycling and refashioning!